You have certain rights as a borrower. Listed below are some of them:

 - notify the Direct Loan Servicing Center of anything that might alter your eligibility for an existing deferment.

 Loans are not gifts.
 They must be repaid.
 Remember, if you are having trouble making your payments, call the Direct Loan Servicing Center.
 The Direct Loan Servicing Center will work with you to help you avoid the serious consequences of default.
-Don’t let your loan get into this situation.

 Here are the consequences if you default: